Investor Issues To Consider When Choosing a Business Structure

 Maintaining control while raising capital is a common concern.
 Several business forms allow a company to balance its desire for financing with its desire to retain control within a select group of individuals.
 In a limited liability partnership (LLP), only general partners exercise management control.
 A corporation can issue several types of stock, both voting and non-voting.
-The sale of non-voting shares can prevent dilution of certain shareholders' controlling interest.
+The sale of non-voting shares can prevent the dilution of certain shareholders' controlling interest.

-5. Might the business eventually become publicly traded?
+5. Might the business become publicly traded at some point?

 Have More Questions?
 Talk to a Business Attorney

-Starting a business requires not only hard work and perseverance, but also specialized legal skills at times.
+Starting a business requires not only hard work and perseverance but also specialized legal skills at times.
 In particular, a business and commercial law attorney can help you determine the best legal structure for your business with respect to investor concerns.
 Then, use our easy, step-by-step DIY service to form your business legally.